NetGauze/NetGauze/crates/flow-pkt/README.md

    registry [IP Flow Information Export (IPFIX) Entities](https://www.iana.org/assignments/ipfix/ipfix.xhtml).
-The crate to download and generate the necessary rust code is [`netgauze-ipfix-code-generator`](../ipfix-code-generator/README.md)
+The crate to download and generate the necessary rust code is [`netgauze-ipfix-code-generator`](../ipfix-code-generator/README.md) When the IANA registry introduces changes, such as a new data type, generation may fail.
+   If your project depends on this crate and requires stable generation, you can enable the backwards-compatibility-snapshot feature in your Cargo.toml file.
+This feature uses a snapshot of registry files taken at the time of the crate's release, ensuring reliable generation even if the registry is updated.

 ## Examples